lvisr/MathGame/README.md

 - Displays users a menu and accepts user input
 - Contains the 4 basic operations
-- Divisions result in integers only with dividends limited from 0 to 100
+- Divisions result in integers only and dividends limited from 0 to 100
 - History of previous games from session recorded in List

     *****     MATH GAME     *****